discordjs/guide/guide/additional-info/async-await.md

 });
 ```

-the return value of a .send() is a Promise what resolves with the sent Message Object but how would the same code with Async/Await look like?
+The return value of a .send() is a Promise what resolves with the sent Message Object but how would the same code with Async/Await look like?

 ```js
 client.on('message', async message => {